15 Things To Do In Ethiopia: Experience Nature And Culture

 Photo: A.Savin / Wikimedia Commons

 Ethiopia is the land where Christmas is celebrated on January 7th.
 Christmas is a religious festival in Ethiopia known as Genna.
 The locals attend the church service wearing white robes.
 The most extraordinary celebrations happen in Lalibela, where pilgrims from all over the country trek to ancient rock-hewn churches.
-The atmosphere is electric, with prayers and even the unique custom of strewing grass on restaurant floors for decoration.
 If you visit in January, you’ll also experience Timkat, a celebration of Christ’s baptism, which includes colourful waterfront ceremonies that take place throughout the country.

 Location: Lalibela, Ethiopia